 Two decades after Pixar created the world's first computer animated feature with Toy Story, Disney is set with Toy Story's 4th installment.

-Disney has announced that 'Toy Story 4' is happening and
+Disney has announced that 'Toy Story 4' is happening and it will

-of the animated film, reported the Huffington Post.
+the animated film, reported the Huffington Post.
 "We love these

 characters so much; they are like family to us," Lasseter said in a